chunisama/Dropify/README.md

 # Dropify
 Dropify is a web service for audio streaming your favorite tracks for your audio listening pleasure.
 It can also be a way discover new genres and songs that you have never heard before!

+# Live site
+To access Dropify, kindly click [here](http://dropify-echung.herokuapp.com)

-# User account frontend/backend authentication, guest/demo login, signup/login errors
+# User account authentication, Demo login, Signup & Login errors

 Users can sign up, sign in, and log out seamlessly.
 Additionally a user can use a demo login to experience the site without having to sign up.